darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 > The layout of the paper is unclear and misleading, with too many wordy sections.

 We have tried to make our phrasing more compact in many places.
-We would appreciate more specific feedback from the referee as to how, or which parts of the paper, they believe to be misleading.

 > 1) Section 2.1 supposes that the star is a first ascent giant.
 Then, section 2.4 presenting the discussion about T Tauri stars is irrelevant and should be eliminated.
 If the star is an evolved RGB, it cannot be a T Tauri so the degree of relevance is too remote.